The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 The AI Compression Effect (and What I’m Seeing Already)

-This isn’t theory.
-It’s already happening.
+This is not theory.
+It is already happening.

 Organic impressions remain stable, but click behavior is splintering.
 Paid campaigns are delivering erratic results with fewer visible conversions, even when engagement quality feels consistent.
-Some weeks, performance metrics spike without reason; other times, they dip into unexplainable quiet.
+Some weeks, performance metrics spike without reason.
+Other times, they dip into unexplainable quiet.

-The truth is, these anomalies are early signals of AI-mediated discovery.
+The truth is, these anomalies are early signals of AI mediated discovery.

-We’re witnessing the start of the AI Compression Effect:
+We are witnessing the start of the AI Compression Effect:

-- Fewer clicks.
+• Fewer clicks.

-- Fewer trackable visits.
+• Fewer trackable visits.

-- More unseen decisions made upstream, before a human ever touches your site.
+• More unseen decisions made upstream, before a human ever touches your site.

 And that should terrify anyone who still believes performance equals visibility.